Aidar5/nattoeng/docs/source/book/12_useful_modules/argparse.rst

 * ``parser.add_argument('-a', action="store", dest="ip")``

-  * o	argument that is passed after ``-a`` option is saved to variable ``ip``
+  * rgument that is passed after ``-a`` option is saved to variable ``ip``

 * ``parser.add_argument('-c', action="store", dest="count", default=2, type=int)``

-  * o	argument that is passed after ``-c``, option will be saved to variable  ``count``, but will be converted to a number first.
+  * argument that is passed after ``-c`` option will be saved to variable  ``count``, but will be converted to a number first.
 If no argument was specified, the default is 2

 String ``args = parser.parse_args()`` is specified after all arguments have been defined.
 After running it, variable ``args`` contains all the arguments that were passed to the script.
 They can be accessed using ``args.ip`` syntax.

 Let’s try a script with different arguments.
-If both arguments are transmitted:
+If both arguments are passed:

 ::